PCX: PCX file format

 The PCX file header contains an identifier byte (value 10), a version number, image dimensions, 16 palette colors, number color planes, bit depth of each plane, and a value for compression method.
 PCX version numbers range from 0 to 5, this originally denoted the version of the PC Paintbrush program used to create the PCX file.
 The header always has space for 16 colors though the number of colors used depends upon the bit depth of the image.
 The header is composed of 18 fields:

 All PCX files use the same compression scheme and the compression value is always 1.
 No other values have been defined and there are no uncompressed PCX files.
 One source claims that 0 (uncompressed) is allowed, but not much software supports it.

 Image data layout

 PCX image data is stored in rows or scan lines in top-down order.
 If the image has multiple planes, these are stored by plane within row, such that all the red data for row 0 are followed by all the green data for row 0, then all the blue data, then alpha data.
-This pattern is repeated for each line as shown in Table B.
+This pattern is repeated for each line as shown in the next table:

 When an image is less than 8 bits per pixel, each line is padded to the next even byte boundary.
 For example, if an image has 1 plane of 1-bit data (monochrome) with a width of 22 pixels, each row will be 4 bytes long, having 32 bits per row with 10 bits unused.